HoldMySoul/Pruh_Tweaks/README.md

 </div>

 <div align="center">
-  <strong>A magisk module which adds some good and working build.prop tweaks from the internet.
+  <strong>A magisk module which adds some good tweaks from the internet.
 </div>

 ### Downloads